Empires (Jimi Jamison album)

 Empires is the second solo album from American rock singer-songwriter Jimi Jamison, released under the name Jimi Jamison's Survivor on October 17, 1999 for Scotti Brothers, was distributed in Germany by Soulfood Music and produced by Klay Shroedel.

 In 2003, after a battle in court over access to the name Survivor, this album would be re-released under his own name for Frontiers Records.
-The album highlight is the Baywatch hit theme song, as bonus tracks, it appears three live versions from his touring ("Burning Heart", "Rebel Son" and "Too Hot to Sleep") plus the christmas song "Keep it Evergreen" and a cover of the number 2 hit song of the 1976 "Love is Alive" by Gary Wright.
+The album highlight is the Baywatch hit theme song; as bonus tracks, it includes three live versions of previous Survivor songs ("Burning Heart", "Rebel Son" and "Too Hot to Sleep") plus the Christmas song "Keep It Evergreen" and a cover of the 1976 hit song "Love Is Alive" by Gary Wright.